Retail market indicators

 Prices and profits

-For more detailed updates on wholesale prices, visit our wholesale market indicators page.
+For more detailed updates on wholesale prices visit Wholesale market indicators | Ofgem.

-In January 2025, the number of new fixed tariffs on offer stayed consistent compared to December 2024.
-Around 87% of these offers were available to the whole market, rather than exclusive to specific customers, with prices generally lower than the price cap for 1 January to 31 March 2025.
-The average fixed tariff was priced at £1,695 in January 2025, £31 higher than in the previous month.
+In April 2026, the number of new fixed tariffs on offer decreased compared to March 2026.
+Around 71% of these offers were available to the whole market rather than exclusive to specific customers with about half of these prices being lower than the price cap for 1 April 2026 to 30 June 2026.

 The update of all profit and average bill indicators based on Consolidated Segmental Statements (CSS) has been paused.
-Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under existing regulation.
-This information is insufficient to generate market representative statistics.
+Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under the regulation before consultation in 2023.
+This information was insufficient to generate market representative statistics.
 A review of the CSS obligation is now completed and will expand CSS reporting to most of the domestic and non-domestic market.
 This will apply to supplier financial accounts for 2023 onwards with publication 10 months after the company’s financial year end.
 We intend to resume the publication of these indicators as soon as new data becomes available.
-Read our Reviewing the Consolidated Segmental Statements decision for more information.

 Switching